shola-0507/swapi-wrapper/README.md

 # Development and Testing

 For testing this project locally.
- - Enusre you have docker installed and running on your machine.
+ - Ensure you have docker installed and running on your machine.
  - Pull the master branch of the codebase
  - Convert the env.example file to .env
  - Update the Database configuration environment variables
  - Run *docker-compose up* in your terminal
+ - Visit localhost:5000/api/v1/test in your browser or postman

 To run test suite
   - Run *npm install*